Richard

 Steinke said he created his windmill design five years ago, and

-more than one megawatt of power with winds of 25 mph.
-And it
+produce more than one megawatt of power with winds of 25 mph.

-should generate energy with winds as light as 3 mph, he said.
+And it should generate energy with winds as light as 3 mph, he

-use one acre north of Canyon Road to build and observe his wind
+to use one acre north of Canyon Road to build and observe his

-that have flown in and looked at this technology,” Steinke said.
+countries that have flown in and looked at this technology,”

-“I have existing orders, but I need to build this to get the
+Steinke said.
+“I have existing orders, but I need to build this

 The City Council voted unanimously to grant the land for the